tomasoles/applied_data_analysis/README.md

 # Applied Data Analysis
-Slides, exercises for the course Applied Data Analysis.
+Slides and exercises for the course Applied Data Analysis.